muflone/awaitable/README.md

 # Usage

-You can decorate a synchronous routine using `@awaitable.awaitable` to make it awaitable and `awaitable.Asyncio.Gather` to process some tasks using asyncio:
+You can decorate a synchronous routine using `@awaitable.awaitable` to make it awaitable and `awaitable.AsyncioGather` to process some tasks using asyncio:

 ```python
 import awaitable